 Recently, our Leap Forward!
 Program was featured in The Garden Island News.

-iLearn is partially funded by KNSCF’s Education Committee, grants & private donations, However, in order to help pay for extraneous expenses, we are charging a $7.00 fee per student, per session, payable in advance at the beginning of the school term.
-Those with the best attendance will receive a gift card at the end of the term.
+iLearn is partially funded by KNSCF’s Education Committee, grants & private donations.
+However, in order to help pay for extraneous expenses, we are charging a $75.00 fee per student for the Fall 2019 semester, payable in advance, at the beginning of the school term.
+Those with the best attendance and most improved grades will receive rewards at the end of the term.

-Code Camp is a new program we will offer in the summer.
-The inaugural program is scheduled for one week starting July 8, 2019.
-The class will be held at Anaina Hou’s Porter Pavilion classroom from 9:00 am to 11:30 am.
+Code Camp is a new program we are offering this summer.
+The inaugural program is scheduled for one week, July 8 thru July 12, 2019.
+The class will be held daily at Anaina Hou’s Porter Pavilion classroom from 9:00 am to 11:30 am.

 Coding is an important skill for future tech careers.
-It can open doors to such jobs as gaming design, software/app development, and other jobs in the highly competitive tech sector.
+It can open doors to many jobs such as gaming design, software/app development, and other jobs in this highly competitive tech sector.
 In the future, coding may be a necessary skill much like typing is today.
-In any case, coding can open doors for our children’s futures and it’s just plain fun!
+Learning to code can open doors for our children’s futures and it’s just plain fun!

 Our first Code Camp will involve Altino Cars.
 Participants learn coding language and techniques to program the cars to perform simple tasks.